------------------ What is SWAP? -------------------

 -

-Your running your DRAM at 40% capacity, (by default this is the SWAP switching parameter on Zorin/Ubuntu-Ditro's) More so on low spec machines HDD/etc.
+Your running your DRAM at 40% capacity, (by default this is the SWAP switching parameter on Zorin/Ubuntu-Ditro's) More so on low spec machines HDD/slow.

-If 40% DRAM usage is normally where your system runs, It would be a valid reason to increase the SWAP value, by decreasing the Swappiness value. -
+If 40% DRAM usage is normally where your system runs, It would be a valid reason to increase the swapping, by decreasing the Swappiness value. -

 Note: